 I’ve slipped into this trap so many times I’ve lost count.
 For years, happiness was always something for my future self to enjoy.
 I promised myself that once I gained twenty pounds of muscle or after my business was featured in the New York Times, then I could finally relax.
-Furthermore, goals create an “either-or” conflict: either you achieve your goal and are successful or you fail and you are a disappointment.
+Furthermore, goals create an “either-or” conflict: either you achieve your goal and are successful or fail, and you are disappointed.

-I remember a few years back when my wife and I went to a friends wedding and we were waiting on the hotel lobby with some of my batch-mates in college.
+A few years back, my wife and I went to a friend’s wedding, and we were waiting in the hotel lobby with some of my batch-mates in college.

-The topic of the conversation turned to me and my wife wanting to have a child.
+The topic of the conversation turned to my wife wanting to have a child and me.

-To this a female batch mate of mine gasped and asked: “Are you sure you really want to have a baby?”
+To this, a female batch mate of mine gasped and asked: “Are you sure you want to have a baby?”

-I would totally understand her reaction, she had her first child immediately after graduating from college.
-She also keeps writing her age in forms she’s filling up as 21 despite being older than that, which she mentioned that perhaps her unconscious is telling her that her life stopped when she was 21.
+I would understand her reaction; she had her first child immediately after graduating from college.
+She also keeps writing her age informs she’s filling up as 21 despite being older than that, which she mentioned that perhaps her unconscious is telling her that her life stopped when she was 21.

-She felt that she didn’t reach her full potential, that while her friends were reaching their dreams, she was stuck nursing a baby at home.
+She felt that she didn’t reach her full potential, that while her friends were achieving their dreams, she was stuck nursing a baby at home.

-To say that there’s trauma (for her) involved in raising a child is an understatement, having two to three babies completely compounds the trauma.
+To say that there’s trauma (for her) involved in raising a child is an understatement; having two to three babies ultimately compounds the trauma.

-However, having a child right now, I totally understand where she’s coming from.
+However, having a child right now, I understand where she’s coming from.

 “The best thing about not having children is that you can go on believing that you’re a good person.” – Fay Weldon.

-Raising a child makes you realize a lot of things, and chief of those is that you need other people, but mostly you also need a really high level of resolve.
+Raising a child makes you realize many things, and chief of those is that you need other people, but mostly you also need a high level of resolve.

 This is one of the reasons why a lot of marriages buckle and give.